 On federal, state, county and local trails, e-mountain bike (eMTB) access varies significantly.

 Generally, any natural surface trail that is designated as open to both motorized and non-motorized uses is also open to eMTBs.

 eMTBs may not be allowed on trails managed for non-motorized activities.

 Do not ride your eMTB in areas where the local rules are unclear.
 Ride legally and only on authorized trails to show that mountain bikers are responsible trail users.

 When in doubt, ask your local land manager about access to specific trails.
 Local land rules change frequently.

->

-> FEDERAL: As of August 29th 2019 all eBikes up to 750 watt can now access Federal Lands and natural parks anywhere a regular bicycle can access.
+FEDERAL: As of August 29th 2019 all eBikes up to 750 watt can now access Federal Lands and natural parks anywhere a regular bicycle can access.
 The one exception is National Forests, the forests are managed by the Department of Agriculture and these changes are not implemented yet on the forests.
 Changes are happening to align all Federal land to the recent Order.
-Contact the U.S. Forest Service Rocky Mountain Regional Office or the BLM Wyoming State Office for more information.
+Contact the U.S. Forest Service Intermountain Regional Office (for southern Idaho), the U.S. Forest Service Northern Regional Office (for northern Idaho) or the BLM Idaho State Office for more information.